SpaceX brings Musk back on Twitter, days after quitting

 (Reuters) - Elon Musk has not left Twitter after all.

-Just three days after the billionaire announced that he was going offline, Tesla Inc’s chief executive officer went back on Tuesday with a handful of tweets promoting a successful test by his rocket company, SpaceX.
+Just three days after the billionaire announced that he was going offline, Tesla Inc’s (TSLA.O) chief executive officer went back on Tuesday with a handful of tweets promoting a successful test by his rocket company, SpaceX.

 "Great work by SpaceX Dragon team & Airborne!
 To be clear, we’ve only done 1 multi-parachute test of Mk3 design, so 9 more left to reach 10 successful tests in a row," he tweeted. (bit.ly/33iaHDr)